-LIFFSTYLF TIPS: DIET^{2,3}
+LIFESTYLE TIPS: DIET^{2,3}

-Food is just one of the many things that can affect your ileostomy.
+Food is just one of the many things that can affect your colostomy.
 But having a stoma should not stop you from enjoying your food.
 It just takes time for your digestive system to recover from surgery.
-Following a low fiber diet for the first six to eight weeks can be helpful because your intestines are swollen and passing high fiber foods might be difficult.
+There are no real dietary rules.
+However, following a low fiber diet for the first six weeks can be helpful because your intestines are swollen and passing high fiber foods might be difficult.